ExorEmbedded/docker-us02/README.md

-Exor Altera Starter KIT development image
+Exor Starter KIT development image
 =========================================

-This repo provides the Dockerfile to build Exor Altera Starter KIT development image.
+This repo provides the Dockerfile to build Exor Starter KIT development image.

 This image is preconfigured to cross compile, deploy and debug the BSP, kernel and applications of Exor Altera Starter KIT.